 5. Travel and Event Planning

-Scheduling and managing trips for C-suites often involves much more than booking a plane ticket, and Executive Assistants excel at managing these complexities.
+Scheduling and managing C-suite trips often involves much more than booking a plane ticket, and Executive Assistants excel at managing these complexities.

-They can handle transportation, accommodations, and even backups if things don’t go as planned.
+They can handle transportation and accommodations, but their donations don’t go as planned.

 They also plan key events involving stakeholders, employees, or other executives.